Quentin Tarantino

 Quentin Tarantino – a self-taught genius

 Tarantino's feature film directorial debut was "Reservoir Dogs" (1991).
-Initially, he did not plan to invite established actors, as he lacked the funds.
-To finance the filming, Quentin sold a couple of scripts to studios, which turned into the films "Natural Born Killers" (1994) and "True Romance" (1993), directed by Oliver Stone and Tony Scott, respectively.
+Initially, he wasn't planning to cast established actors since he lacked the funds.
+To finance the shoot, Tarantino sold a couple of scripts to studios, which became the films "Natural Born Killers" (1994) and "True Romance" (1993), directed by Oliver Stone and Tony Scott, respectively.
 Tarantino also contributed to the screenplay for "After Midnight," though his name is not credited.

 Quentin Tarantino and Steve Buscemi on the set of 'Reservoir Dogs'